YogiBear52/Standards/Methodology/Dev/DevelopmentCicle/PiplineGate.md

   - You must asking why?
 We only changed code in one service, not in all of them..
 It will be waste of time to deploy..
     - What are you afraid of in deploying all of the services?
       - Time? - Run all deployment concurrently
-      - Failure? - In good automation script and tools, there is not reason why a deployment will fail.
+      - Failure? - In good automation scripts and tools, there is not reason why a deployment will fail.
 Failure is good, so you can learn for other times, when you will really need that specific service to be deployed.
       - Down Time? - Please look above at "Zero Down-Time" section.

 ### Deploying to 'QA'

 - Deploy to QA environment
-- Make sure this environment is [Prod-Like]() LINK
+- Make sure this environment is [Prod-Like](../Architecture/ProdLikeEnv.md) LINK
 - Set the Environment Variable of the hosting OS to the right logical environment 'QA', so 'QA' configuration will be loaded at startup
 - Number of QA environments
   - Since we commit often, and trigger our pipeline a lot.
 In a project with many developers, this pipeline can become a bottleneck.